- Associate Professor and Director of the M.P.A. Program

 Aaron is interested in examining the intersection of law and policy.
 His work contributes to the legal mobilization literature by examining how groups, while pursuing their environmental policy goals, choose among the various policymaking venues available to them.

-Forthcoming.
-“Constitutional Choices: Political Parties, Groups, and Prohibition Politics in the United States.”
+2018.
+“Constitutional Choices: Political Parties, Groups, and Prohibition Politics in the United States,” (with Cornell Clayton).
 Journal of Policy History.

 2016.
 “Vested Interests, Venue Shopping, and Policy Stability: The Long Road to Improving Air Quality in the Willamette Valley.”
 Review of Policy Research 33 (5): 506-525.

 2015.
 “The Adaptive Venue Shopping Framework: How Emergent Groups Choose Environmental Policymaking Venues,” (with Edward P. Weber).
 Environmental Politics 24 (5): 703-722.

 2014.
 “The Political Foundations of Miranda v.
 Arizona and the Quarles Public Safety Exception,” (with Gordie Verhovek).
 Berkeley Journal of Criminal Law 19 (2), 206-251.

 2014.
 “Policy Change and Venue Choice: Field Burning in Idaho and Washington,” (with Edward P. Weber).
 Society & Natural Resources.
 27 (6): 645-655.